dcsndevs/haven-hub/README.md

 [The second](https://dcsndevs.github.io/haven-hub/newsletter-thankyou.html), refers to users who specificaly used the Newsletter subscription form from the hompage.
 It lets the user know that they have successfully scubscribed to recevie newsletter from the organisation.

 There is a future plan to allow the user receive a pop-up after submitting through the contact page and then gives the user an option to return to the homepage.
 This would reduce the number of pages for the website as a whole, and is a faster and more user friendly method rather than allowing another page load before confirming actions to the users.

+``404 Error Page:``
+The [404 Error](https://dcsndevs.github.io/haven-hub/404.html) is a saftey net for broken links.
+The name of the file 404.html was created according to Github's standard for showing visitors a message in a situation where there intended link becomes unavailable.

 ## **Testing**
 <hr>